Get Ready for the Big Paint Job: Preparation and Cleanup Tips

 Drop Cloths

-Lay down canvas drop cloths, plastic sheeting or old bed sheets to shield floors from drips and splatters.
-For carpets, use a drop cloth specifically meant for carpeting.
-Secure drop cloths in place with tape, weights or staples to prevent slipping.
-Cover the entire floor, even in corners and under furniture.
+Lay down canvas drop cloths, plastic sheeting, or old sheets to shield floors.
+For carpets, use a carpet-safe drop cloth.
+Secure edges with painter’s tape or weights to prevent shifting, and cover the full floor area—including corners and under furniture.

 Tape Off Trim

-Use painter’s tape, masking tape or duct tape to seal off baseboards, window and door trim, ceilings, and any other areas you don’t want to paint.
-Apply tape carefully and rub it down firmly to get a tight seal.
-Remove tape as soon as you’re done painting to avoid the tape adhering permanently.
+Use painter’s tape or masking tape to seal off baseboards, window and door trim, ceilings, and other no-paint zones.
+Press firmly for a tight seal and remove tape as soon as the final coat is tack-free to avoid residue.

 Protect Furniture

-Move furniture away from the walls.
-For heavy pieces that can’t be moved, pad them with drop cloths, sheets or tarps.
-Use painter’s tape, bungee cords or rope to securely fasten protective coverings in place.
+Move furniture away from walls.
+For heavy pieces that can’t be moved, pad with drop cloths or tarps and secure coverings so they stay put while you work.

 Ventilation